kevintpeng/Learn-Something-Every-Day/Data-Science/Deep Learning.md

   - eigenvector is defined by Av = &lambda;v, so the vector's direction is unchanged through matrix multiplication
   - eigenvectors can be rescaled to any vector sv for s ≠ 0, so we look for unit eigenvectors
 - let V be the concatenation of eigenvectors for A as columns.
 Then A = Vdiag(&lambda)V<sup>-1</sup>
+- determinant of a matrix can be thought of as the expansive multiplicative factor
+  - equal to the product of all the eigenvalues

+### Probability & Information Theory
+- Marginal Probability is the distribution over a subset of variables

+Information Theory revolves around quantifying how much information is in a signal

 ### Logistic Regression
 Regression model where the dependent variable is categorical